kerbalwzy/lcdcanvas/README_en.md

 ## Introduction:

 This is an open source project for LCD secondary screen host software.
 Its main function is to control the LCD screen display content connected via USB.
-Currently it only supports running on Windows platform, supporting win7/win8/win10/win11.
-The software interface supports bilingual switching between Chinese and English and includes a built-in virtual screen to simulate display content on the desktop.
+Currently it only supports running on Windows platform, supporting win7/win8/win10/win11, The software interface supports bilingual switching between Chinese and English.
 Theme files can be freely created and edited online at
 <a href="https://lcdcanvas.com/themeeditor" target="_blank">lcdcanvas.com</a>
 , saved as JSON files locally, and then imported into the host software for use.